ssaring/sportstracker/sportstracker/docs/README.txt

 Contact
 -------

-The website of SportsTracker can be found at: https://www.saring.de/sportstracker
+The website of the SportsTracker project can be found at: https://www.saring.de/sportstracker

-Download packages are available at the SourceForge project site (https://sourceforge.net/projects/sportstracker/), the discussion forum is located there too.

 For enhancement requests or bug reports please use the issue tracker on the GitHub project page (https://github.com/ssaring/sportstracker/issues).